March 12, 2026

 A bid bond is your entry ticket to serious tenders.
 Without one, your proposal doesn't even get opened.
 With one, you demonstrate financial credibility and commitment that separates you from less-prepared competitors.

-Contingent is well versed in bid bonds and tender bonds for Malaysian businesses.
+Contingent helps Malaysian businesses secure bid bonds and tender bonds quickly.
 We work with leading surety providers to get your bond issued fast, with minimal paperwork and no impact on your bank facilities.
-Have your tender receipt and proof of tender document purchase ready, and we'll take it from there.
+Have your tender documents ready, and we'll take it from there.